 We’re all editors these days.
-Every day.
-All day.
+Well, at least we should be.

-Whenever we write — a business proposal, a research paper, an article, a blog post, an email, a social media comment or even a text — we should be editing ourselves.
+Whenever we write — be it a business proposal, a research paper, an article, a blog post, an email, a social media comment or even a text — we should edit ourselves.
 But who am I kidding?
 Seems like self-editing has gradually become a thing of the past, just like the evening newspaper and letters written in longhand.

 Here are five questions to ask yourself before and while you write:

 While you have no way of knowing who ultimately might lay eyes on your writing, you should at least have a fundamental sense — based on platform, topic and purpose.
 Write for those people, with headlines, subject headers or opening sentences that will make them feel they’ll miss out if they don’t read your words.
 If others want to read them, too, they will.
 But don’t worry about them.

 2. What is my message?

 Know why you’re writing.
 This is similar to knowing your audience, because once you’ve captured your target reader with those first few words, you don’t want to lose them with the rest of your words.
 Have a plan, and stick to it.
 If you stray, so will your readers.

 3. Why should readers care?

 Readers are not dumb, and they’ll know when you’re just dashing something off to get it done.
 Tell your readers early on why you’re writing, and then deliver.
 Give them a stake in your message: